 Most of the students were treated and released fairly quickly, but at least two of them have had long-term issues.

-This year, the parade returns to the beach road, being held Mardi Gras Day, March 5 at 10 a.m.
-Expect upwards of 35 floats and 70 total units.
+In 2019 the parade returned to the beach road, where it will was held again this year on Mardi Gras Day, February 25, at 10 a.m.
+The parade included upwards of 35 floats and 70 total units.